 He was born Peter Alexander Freiherr von Ustinov on April 16, 1921, in Swiss Cottage, London, England, the son of Nadezhda Leontievna (Benois) and Iona von Ustinov.
 His father was of one quarter Polish Jewish, one half Russian, one eighth African Ethiopian, and one eighth German, descent, while his mother was of one half Russian, one quarter Italian, one eighth French, and one eighth German, ancestry.
-Ustinov had ancestral connections to Russian nobility as well as the Ethiopian Royal Family.
-His grandmother, Magdalena, was the daughter of a Swiss military engineer and an Ethiopian princess.
-His father, Iona von Ustinov, also known as "Klop" in Russian and Yiddish, was a pilot in the German Air Force during World War I. In 1919 he joined his mother and sister in St. Petersburg, Russia.
-There he met artist Nadia Benois, who worked for the Imperial Mariinsky Ballet and Opera House in St. Petersburg.
-In 1920, in a modest and discrete ceremony at a Russian-German Church in St. Petersburg, Ustinov's father married Nadia Benois.
-Later, when she was 7 months pregnant with Peter Ustinov, the couple emigrated from Russia in 1921, in the aftermath of the Communist Revolution.
+Ustinov had ancestral connections to Russian nobility, as well as to the Ethiopian Royal Family.
+His father, also known as "Klop", was a pilot in the German Air Force during World War I. In 1919, Peter's father joined his own mother and sister in St. Petersburg, Russia.
+There he met Peter's mother, artist Nadia Benois, who worked for the Imperial Mariinsky Ballet and Opera House in St. Petersburg.
+In 1920, in a modest and discrete ceremony at a Russian-German Church in St. Petersburg, Ustinov's father married Nadia.
+Later, when she was seven months pregnant with Peter, the couple emigrated from Russia, in 1921, in the aftermath of the Communist Revolution.

 Young Peter was brought up in a multi-lingual family--he was fluent in Russian, French, Italian and German, and also was a native English speaker.
 He attended Westminster College in 1934-37, took the drama and acting class under Michel St. Denis at the London Theatre Studio, 1937-39, and made his stage debut in 1938 in a theatre in Surrey.
 In 1939 he made his London stage debut in a revue sketch, then had regular performances with Aylesbury Repertory Company.
 In 1940 he made his film debut in Hullo, Fame!
 (1940).

 From 1942-46 Ustinov served as a private soldier with the British Army's Royal Sussex Regiment.
 He was batman for David Niven and the two became lifelong friends.
 Ustinov spent most of his service working with the Army Cinema Unit, where he was involved in making recruitment films, wrote plays and appeared in three films as an actor.
 At that time he wrote and directed The Way Ahead (1944) (aka "The Immortal Battalion").